koitu/mustream/README.md

 - returning more metadata in TrackDetail
 - response when put or post in TrackList
 - deal with duplicate file names
-- limit size of uploads
+- limit size of image and audio uploads (different limits for user and staff)

 ## med priority
 - pagementation